-There are popular and quite cheap amateur telescope mounts from different vendors: Sky-Watcher, Celestron, and so on.
+There are popular and quite cheap amateur telescope mounts from different vendors: Sky-Watcher, Celestron, etc.

-Most of that mounts contain motors and some controller schematic.
+Most of those mounts contain motors and some controller schematic.
 Users can control these devices in different ways.
-One way is to use the mount’s hand controller, other way is connect to computer and use some software to control and guide the telescope.
+One way is to use the mount’s hand controller.
+Another way is to connect to the computer and use some software to control and guide the telescope.
 Such a connection can be made through special adapters (often called eqmod).
-Technically this adapter is just some kind ot serial converter, RS232 to UART (TTL) or USB to UART.
+This adapter is technically just some kind of serial converter, RS232 to UART (TTL) or USB to UART.

 Here I’m describing a very reliable and simple adapter with galvanic isolation that I was developed and made.

-So why don’t use adapters provided by mount’s manufacturers or some cheap eqmod adapters?
+So why don’t we use adapters provided by mount’s manufacturers or some cheap eqmod adapters?

 The biggest problem with devices is a lack of galvanic isolation.
-Connecting the mount through this adapters you doing a direct connection between the computer GND and the mount’s power supply.
-In case of failure with the power supply or disconnecting wires your mount’s controller can blow up, and the computer port also can be damaged.
+Connecting the mount through these adapters makes a direct connection between the computer GND and the mount’s power supply.
+In case of failure with the power supply or disconnecting wires, your mount’s controller can blow up, and the computer port also can be damaged.
 I know a few cases.

 These chips are not perfect and may cause trouble on some operating systems.

-This is the reasons why I made my own eqmod adapter.
+This is the reason why I made my own eqmod adapter.

 The ADuM1200/ADuM1201 chips are based on the Analog Devices iCoupler® technology – high-speed CMOS and monolithic transformer technologies.
 These isolation components provide outstanding